Om Prakash Lal: Advocacy for workers' rights

 During his term as the Minister of Mines and Geology in undivided Bihar, Lal exhibited remarkable political determination and a deep concern for the rights of laborers.
 He fearlessly rebelled against his own government to address the inhumane practice of burdening workers with coal-laden baskets.
 Recognizing the hardships faced by laborers who carried heavy coal baskets on their heads and loaded them onto truck-dumpers, Lal vehemently opposed this system.

 Driven by his dedication to improving working conditions, Lal demanded a more humane approach to coal transportation, advocating for the use of conveyor belts or trolleys instead of manual labour.
 His unwavering commitment to this cause led him to express his willingness to resign from his ministerial post, challenging the government's stance and fighting for more efficient and worker-friendly methods.

 In response to Lal's rebellion, the Bihar government took action by submitting a proposal to the Ministry of Agriculture.
 Recognizing the validity of Lal's concerns, the ministry agreed to implement the proposed changes.
 Within a year, significant progress was achieved: the burdensome basket system was abolished, conveyor belts were installed at the Coal mines, and trolleys were introduced in various other mines.
 These transformative measures relieved laborers from the arduous task of carrying heavy coal-laden baskets on their heads.

-Lal's principled stance and unwavering commitment to the labour movement left a lasting impact on the lives of the workers he passionately fought for.
-His determination to effect change, even at the cost of his own position, exemplified his unwavering commitment to justice and the betterment of society.